-The year 2018 also observed advancements in the field of medical devices to enhance device traceability and tracking, and simplification of regulatory procedure for low-risk medical devices.
-The year witnessed emphasis on regulatory and digital initiatives; such as global naming convention; to assist data collection on devices that are supplied in the market.
+The year 2018 also observed advancements in the field of medical devices to enhance device traceability and tracking, and simplification of regulatory procedures for low-risk medical devices.
+The year witnessed an emphasis on regulatory and digital initiatives; such as global naming convention; to assist data collection on devices that are supplied in the market.

 Progress has been made to advance the Global Medical Device Nomenclature (GMDN) system so that it is adopted globally.
-Regulatory bodies have worked to launch device traceability systems that require device identification methods, UDI and nomenclature.
+Regulatory bodies have worked to launch device traceability systems that require device identification methods, UDI, and nomenclature.
 Moreover, development was observed in the adoption of GMDN, and UDI Codes.